Newsworthy/birddog-P200-VSD/README.md

 I built this tiny app because I found when using the PTZ Keyboard provided by BirdDog with the P200 camera, it doesn't display the settings values when you adjust them.
 As a broadcast camera operator, this isn't really acceptable.
 I don't want to be guessing iris levels, and definitely not shutter speeds.

+Also, sometimes it's just good to know if you've accidentally engaged the IR cut function, or mirrored/flipped the camera.

 ## So I built the "BirdDog P200 VSD"

 This is a project built in React, so it will work on any browser, on any device.